 In 2012, there were more than half a million patents filed in the United States.
 While there are at least six different types of patents issued by the United Stated Patent and Trademark Office (USPTO), the three most common types are utility patents, design patents, and plant patents.

-Most patents fall into the first category, but it’s important to know how each type of patent operates, and which ones you need to secure the long-term success of your invention, whether you go it alone or use the services of a patent attorney.
+Most patents fall into the first category, but it’s important to know how each type of patent operates, and which ones you need to secure the long-term success of your invention, whether you go it alone or use the services of a

 Utility Patents

-According to the USPTO, 90 percent of all patents are utility patents, which protect the utility or functional aspects of an invention.
+USPTO, 90 percent of all patents are utility patents, which protect the utility or functional aspects of an invention.
 Though the definitions are broad, utility patents cover machines, processes, methods, compositions and anything manufactured that has a useful and specific function.

 For purposes of clarity, the USPTO defines “useful” as anything that has a recognizable benefit and use capability.
 A utility patent can also be issued as an improvement to any of the above inventions.